IntelliJ IDEA overview

 Go to declaration

-See Source code navigation for more hints on how to navigate through the source code, and learn the most useful shortcuts that help you quickly switch between the editor and various tool windows, switch focus, jump to the Navigation bar, and so on.
+For more information about navigating through the source code, refer to Source code navigation, and learn the most useful shortcuts that help you quickly switch between the editor and various tool windows, switch focus, jump to the Navigation bar, and so on.

 Recent files and locations

-Press Ctrl+F12 to open the file structure popup that gives you an overview of all elements used in the current file and lets you jump to any of them:
+Press Control+F12 to open the file structure popup that gives you an overview of all elements used in the current file and lets you jump to any of them:

-If you don't remember the shortcut or the menu path for an action you want to use, press Ctrl+Shift+A and start typing the action name:
+If you don't remember the shortcut or the menu path for an action you want to use, press Control+Shift+A and start typing the action name:

 IntelliJ IDEA helps you speed up the coding process by providing context-aware code completion.